Erveftick/magicXform/README.md

 MagicXform is a Python-based tool for automatically refactoring CHC by eliminating magic numbers.
 It takes in CHC as input, identifies all instances of magic numbers, and replaces them with named constants to make the code more maintainable, understandable, and robust.

+Latest version of mXf (magicXform) includes 5 different techniques that transform input benchmark.
+In detail description of each you can find in [this file](./magicXform/README.org)

 ### Features
 - Efficient parsing of CHC
 - Identification of magic numbers
-- Replacement of magic numbers with appropriately named constants
+- Replacement of magic numbers with appropriately named constants or other tricks
 - The output of refactored CHC

 ### Dependencies